 Is Now The Time?

 SentinelOne may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 Although we have other favorites, we understand the arguments that SentinelOne is not a bad business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
 And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.

-The market is certainly expecting long term growth from SentinelOne given its price to sales ratio based on the next twelve months of 36.1x indicates that the market is definitely optimistic about its growth prospects.
+The market is certainly expecting long term growth from SentinelOne given its price to sales ratio based on the next twelve months of 47.6x indicates that the market is definitely optimistic about its growth prospects.
 There are things to like about SentinelOne and there's no doubt it is a bit of a market darling, at least for some.
-But it seems that there is a lot of optimism already priced in and we are wondering whether there might be better opportunities elsewhere right now.
+But we are wondering whether there might be better opportunities elsewhere right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.